Sequence-of-Constraints MPC: Reactive Timing-Optimal Control of Sequential Manipulation: Sequence-of-Constraints MPC

 A rigorous treatment of the stochastic case, e.g.\ with a tube MPC and quantile dynamics formulation \cite{2012-cannon-StochasticTubeMPC}, would require to make explicit quantile dynamics assumptions on the system stochasticity and external perturbations.
 Such a treatment is beyond the scope of this paper and we want to avoid formulating a priori probabilistic assumptions about external perturbations.

 We therefore propose a simple cutoff and backtracking approach: When $\tau_1 \le \e$ we do not re-optimize the timing and let the system instead continue to track the last spline reference $\xi^*$ until the expected time of waypoint passage.
-Then, in the first MPC cycle after the expected waypoint transitioning, we check whether the waypoint was passed with sufficient accuracy to progress phase, or otherwise keep the phase and old waypoint active, which automatically leads to a looping spline and substantially increase $\tau_1$ for re-targeting the old waypoint.
-In the pseudo code, the cutoff is realized in line \ref{codeCutoff}, and the waypoint check in line \ref{codeWaypointFails}, or alternatively also in \ref{codeRunningFails} which would backtrack if the subsequent running constraint is missed and encodes the desired criteria for waypoint collection.

-If we had quantile assumptions on the system stochasticity and a waypoint margin $\t$, we could choose $\e$ based on this, namely choose $\e$ such that $P(|x(t+\e)-x^*(t+\e)|>\d) < \a$, i.e.\ the probability of missing the reference with margin at time $t+\e$ is lower than a given $\a$.
+Then, in the first MPC cycle after the expected waypoint transitioning, we check whether the waypoint was passed with sufficient accuracy to progress phase, or otherwise keep the phase and old waypoint active, which automatically leads to a looping spline and substantial increase of $\tau_1$ for re-targeting the old waypoint.
+In the pseudo code, the cutoff is realized in line \ref{codeCutoff}, and the waypoint check in line \ref{codeWaypointFails}, or alternatively also in \ref{codeRunningFails} which would backtrack if the subsequent running constraint is missed and encodes the desired criteria for waypoint collection.\footnote{If we had quantile assumptions on the system stochasticity and a waypoint margin $\t$, we could choose $\e$ based on this, namely choose $\e$ such that $P(|x(t+\e)-x^*(t+\e)|>\d) < \a$, i.e.\ the probability of missing the reference with margin at time $t+\e$ is lower than a given $\a$.
 By choosing $\a$ we choose how often (theoretically) the system will fail and have to loop back.
-However, rather than making explicit assumptions about system (and external) stochasticity, we heuristically fix $\e$ to a time horizon, typically of 0.1 seconds.
+However, rather than making explicit assumptions about system (and external) stochasticity, we heuristically fix $\e$ to a time horizon, typically of 0.1 seconds.}